material-motion/material-motion/languages/somelanguage.md

 ## Interaction Types

+### Triggered

-**Triggered** – Motion that is driven by an event, like tapping a button or dragging beyond a threshold.
+Motion that is driven by an event, like tapping a button or dragging beyond a threshold.
 The motion is predetermined.

+### Gestural

-**Gestured** – Motion that is directly correlated to a user's continuous input.
+Motion that is directly correlated to a user's continuous input.
 There can be triggered events during gestural motion.

 ---